GallowayLabMIT/protocols/docs/general/lab_safety.rst

 - Vacuum pumps closer to 66-219 are for miniprep waste (supernatant buffers AFTER cells have been lysed).
 Vacuum pumps closer to 66-257A are for media and have flasks containing bleach.

-  .. important:: Bleach should NEVER ben added to miniprep waste since it will generate toxic fumes.
+  .. important:: Bleach should NEVER be added to miniprep waste since it will generate toxic fumes.

   - After aspirating into the media/cells aspirators, you should run 10% bleach through the line from the bottles in each bin.
   - If you swap between the multichannel and single-channel aspirator, flush the line with 10% bleach before switching.